sap218/hugo-test/content/posts/the-phd.md

 I was recalled.
 Hearing that I passed made the biggest lump in my throat.
 They congratulated me and we all ended the call.
 12pm.
 I burst into tears.
-I genuinely think my life work finally triumphed.
+I genuinely do believe that my life's work had triumphed.
 I made it.
 I was a Dr in Philosophy.

 I went to the caravan door, where my partner was waiting for me.
 I was still crying - a complete mess.
 He thought it went bad as he saw the tears and all I could get out, "it...went...so...good".